paulinho-16/MEIC-ASSO/docs/authentication.md

 #### POST `/authentication/logout`

 The logout route doesn't require any parameters.
-It requires the user to be authenticated and it is responsible for deleting the session cookie and for invalidating the session of the user.
+It requires the user to be authenticated, and it is responsible for deleting the session cookie and for invalidating the session of the user.

 #### POST `/authentication/register`